 You can borrow any amount up to the maximum of £25,000.
 PhD loans are not means-tested, so you can apply for the full amount regardless of your financial background.

 The loan can be used however you like - to pay fees, other study-related costs or to help with your living expenses.

 Am I eligible for a PhD loan?

-- be a UK national ordinarily resident in England
+- be a UK or European Union (EU) national ordinarily resident in England

-- be aged 59 or under on the first day of the first academic year of your course
+- be under the age of 60 on the first day of the first academic year of your course

 - not already hold a PhD or equivalent qualification